steelcityamir/steelcityamir/README.md

 Currently, I’m on a technology modernization team at U.S. Citizenship and Immigration Services (USCIS) focused on improving the digital products and services available to applicants and agency employees.

-I'm primarily a backend developer that enjoys work in Java and Python.
+I'm primarily a backend developer that enjoys working in Java and Python.

 You can learn more about my professional experience on my LinkedIn [profile](https://www.linkedin.com/in/amirboroumand/).